 Dividend per Share ratio is similar to EPS: EPS indicates how much profits are earned by shareholders for a certain period of time while DPS indicates how much the earned profits are actually paid to shareholders in the shape of dividends.
 The formula of DPS is as follow

 Dividend per Share (DPS) = Dividends Paid to Shareholders / Average Common Shares Outstanding

-The latest share price is required to calculate this ratio which can be obtained from different newspapers or internet.
+The latest share price is required to calculate this ratio which can be obtained from different newspapers or the internet.
 Following is the formula of this ratio

 Dividend Yield = Annual Dividends / Current Market Price of Share

 This (P/E) ratio is the most important ratio for the investors.
 It points out the level of confidence of the investors about the future prosperity of the company.
 A little confidence in the company is represented by P/E of 1 while P/E of 20 expresses the very high confidence of the investors about the future of the company.
 P/E is given by the following formula